adambard/learnxinyminutes-docs/tcsh.html.markdown

 end
 # --- secretnum.csh --- end ---------------------------------------------------

-# -----------------------------------------------------------------------------
-# Appendices

-#### About [T]CSH:
-# * CSH is notorious about its bugs;
-# * It was also famous about its advanced interactive mode.
-# * TCSH is famous that have the most advanced completion subsystem.
-# * TCSH is famous that have the most advanced aliases subsystem; aliases
-#   can take parameters and often used as functions!
-# * TCSH is well known that preferred by people (me too) because of better
-#   syntax.
-All shells are using Thomson's syntax with exception of [t]csh,
-#   fish and plan9's shells (rc, ex).
-# * It is smaller and consume far less memory than bash, zsh even mksh!
-#   (memusage reports)
-# * TCSH still has bugs; less but have; if you write readable clean code you'll
-#   find none; well almost none...
-This has to do with the implementation of
-#   csh; that no means the other shells has good implementation.
-# * No shell is capable of regular programming.
-If your script is large, use
-#   a programming language or at least PHP or Perl (good scripting languages)
-#
 # Advises:
 # 1. Do not use redirection in single-line if (it is well documented bug)
 #    In most cases avoid to use single-line IFs.